tssajo/Minify/TEST.md

   `cleancss --version`<br><br>
   If instead of a version number you see an error message such as `command not found` or something similar then `cleancss` is not available via your `PATH` and you must fix this!<br><br>
   You may want to do this test for all Node.js CLI apps (`cleancss`, `uglifycss`, `js-beautify`, `html-minifier`, `uglifyjs` and `svgo`).<br><br>

-  You might be able to work around some path issues by specifying the full path for each Node.js CLI app in your Sublime Text editor under<br><br>
+  You might be able to work around some path issues by specifying the full path for each Node.js CLI app in your Sublime Text editor under
   `Settings -- User` of `Minify` ( `Minify.sublime-settings` )

 IMPORTANT NOTE FOR MAC OS X USERS